djipco/webmidi/website/api/classes/InputChannel.md

 ### `.destroy()` {#destroy}

-Destroys the `Input` by removing all listeners and severing the link with the MIDI subsystem's input.
+Destroys the `InputChannel` by removing all listeners and severing the link with the MIDI subsystem's input.